CopernicaMarketingSoftware/Documentation/Mailerq/delivery-limits.md

 of connection attempts, maximum simultaneous connections and the maximum messages in the message queue to a receiving domain.

-The settings below are set in your config file and only used for domains that have no specific limits set:
+The following options are available in your config file.
+These settings are only used for domains that have no specific limits set:

 ```
 domain-maxmessages:     <messages>